First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. In the first step, make small balls from household sponges.
-To do this, cut the sponges on the long sides up to one third with craft scissors.
+1. In the first step, make small balls from the household sponges.
+To do this, cut the sponges along their long sides up to one third with craft scissors.

-2. Then place two sponges crossed over each other and secure them with a rubber band.
+2. Then place two sponges on top of each other in a cross and secure them with a rubber band.
 In total you make three small sponge balls this way.

 3. Find a suitable spot in your garden for the playing field.
-To do this, stretch a string or elastic band at your kids' chest height and mark the edge of your field with sticks or border stones.
+Stretch a cord or hair elastic at your kids' chest height and mark the edge of your field with sticks or border stones.

 4. Let your sponges soak up in the water bucket.
-Then you can start!
+Then you're ready to go!

 5. Throw the wet sponges at each other.
-Players try to catch and throw the balls back.
-You get points when a player hits an opponent or the opponent leaves their field while dodging.
+Players try to catch the balls and throw them back.
+You score points if a player hits their opponent or if the opponent leaves their playing field while dodging.

-6. If the opponent catches the sponge, they throw it back and try to hit their counterpart.
+6. If the opponent catches the sponge, they throw it back and try to hit the other.
 Whoever reaches 10 points first wins!

 • several buckets of water